There is a fine art to picking up a yellow card.

 Nicky Butt is often the forgotten member of Manchester United's famous 'class of '92', but he remains one of the most successful graduates of the Red Devils' academy setup.

 During his time with United and Newcastle, as well as a brief loan spell with Birmingham City, Butt managed to earn himself 77 bookings.

 This really shouldn't come as a surprise to anyone.
 Joey Barton's career was always undermined by a poor disciplinary record that saw him fall out of favour with almost every club he represented.

 Barton earned 78 bookings in a 15 year career which came to an end in 2017.
-Barton is currently managing Fleetwood Town in League One, where he has been in charge since the start of the season.
+Barton is currently managing Fleetwood Town in League One.

 11. Phil Neville (82)